90t/book-club/README.md

 - blueprint structure , for large aplliactions, even tho this is only a meduim to a small appllication, blueprints had a masssive effect on the organisation
 - of my project
 - In Order to acheieve this I needed

+## Enviroment Variables
+- In Order to automate my env vars I configured a .env file , this technique is used by many frameworks such node.js, Django
+- I also needed to install the install the dot.env with the pip package manager with the command pip install python-dotenv
+- To connect my python package with the alias of dot.env in my config.py file I created this alias in my config class
+- Next I needed to craete my.env file this is where I stored my SECRET_KEY, MAIL_SERVER, MAIL_PORT, MS_TRANSLATOR_KEY, variables
+- while my aplication was running I saved my .env file , this process imports my varibles from me to my appliaction

+## The Requirements.txt file
+- To keep my packages up to date & in sync with my 3 repos GitHub/Heroku/Local
+- I adopted the requirements.txt techniuqe , I updated & synced my poackge requirments with the pip package manager with the command pip install
+- pip freeze > requirements.txt this essentially dumped all my projects dependencies to my requirements.txt, Heroku will heavily depend on this file in the
+- deployment stages of my project
+- When future up dates to my project are nessacary , I can then reproduce my project with just my requirements.txt file , aswell another developer

 ### Web Forms & Flask-WTF
 - To work & set up my forms I had to have venv activated & I had intitiatd the project with my FLASK_APP=blog.py